doitian/archive-202002-iany.me/content/post/vim-iterm-launcher.md

 Now the problem is that if I suspend Vim via <kbd>Ctrl-Z</kbd>, the terminal window is closed, because shell will continue to execute the next command when the process is suspended.

 After research and reading [a StackOverflow answer](https://stackoverflow.com/a/16215525/667158), I wrote [two scripts](https://gist.github.com/doitian/0c8775e88ceed7bac44c4fb4287822d5) to launch Vim in iTerm.
 I also added features in `iterm-vim-wrapper` to edit clipboard and empty scratch file in temporary directory.

+This is [an example](https://github.com/doitian/assets/files/4173958/Vim.File.Action.alfredworkflow.zip) which uses the scripts to create File Action in Alfred.